 Gifts between employees are certainly allowed but should be done respectfully.
 Care should be taken with gifts between managers and their direct reports or when a group of employees collects money for a group gift for an employee.

 Participation in raffles and giveaways that are fair, nondiscriminatory, and conducted in a public forum are typically permitted unless the prize is worth more than US $500.
 Prizes worth more than the dollar limit can only be accepted with written approval from your manager and the Ethics Office.

-Corporate donations to a government entity, or corporate charitable donations to a non-profit / non-governmental entity must comply with Cisco's Government and Charitable Donations Policy.
+Corporate donations to a government or government-affiliated entity, or corporate charitable donations to a non-profit / non-governmental entity must comply with Cisco's Government and Charitable Donations Policy.

 In these situations, gifts may be accepted only on behalf of Cisco with the written approval of your department vice president and your HR manager.
 Any gifts received should be immediately given to HR or the Cisco Foundation.
 Note: Items received can be directly donated to a Cisco-approved nonprofit organization (listed on the Community Connection website)

 In all cases, there can be no appearance of impropriety (see “I Follow the Law”).